ethz-asl/map_api/map-api/README.md

 peers are pose-graph producers or consumers).
 All the data is available to all the agents (there are ways to discover data based on location), even though no agent is forced to keep data it doesn't want to (thus technically enabling distribution of very-large scale maps on many peers).
-Furthermore, all the data is synchronized in a fashion very similar to git.
-Finally, all of this works without a central entity.
+Finally, all the data is synchronized in a fashion very similar to git and all of this works without a central entity.

+Note the new class `PoseGraphView`.
+This is a data inteface that allows interaction with a consistent snapshot of the data, even though the "latest version" of the data might be updated by other agents in the meantime.
+This is equivalent to how a commit hash defines a "view" of the data in a git repository.

 ### Data structure